erik1968/analog-smith21/content/pages/blog/why-fonts-matter.md

 ![](https://www.dropbox.com/s/7j8xbsmuobflybx/FENDER%20Guitars%20COPYRIGHT%20DISCLAIMER.png?raw=1)

-I've played guitars for most of my life and honestly it never gets old as long as you keep it fresh & learn new songs, riffs, chords, scales, etc..
-And, with zillions of guitar instructions, tuts & lessons available >> most for free! >> on video sharing platforms like Youtube, there's no reason a guitarist should ever get "bored."

-So, that's the "playing"/user experience element of the craft, but what about actually designing guitars?
-Well, a few opportunities did come up during my time in the design program at EWU.

 The posters above were from a portfolio class, Spring 2020.
 Because I used a lot of hi-resolution metallic vector graphics + a lot of shadowing, and filter FX in order to make them look more real, the .ai files were HUGE!!!
 But, it was worth the extra efforts as I learned a ton about high detail rendering techniques and how to get the most out of textures, patterns and FX w/the tools.

 ##### 🎸 ***The first was a redesign of the iconic Gibson Flying “V”, then a Gibson Les Paul replica***